RobotWebTools/rclnodejs/electron_demo/turtle_tf2/README.md

 - **A**: Turn left
 - **D**: Turn right

-💡 **Tip**: Click on the 3D visualization area first to ensure keyboard focus, then use WASD keys to drive turtle1 around the turtlesim environment.
+💡 **Tip**: Click on the 3D visualization area first to ensure keyboard focus, then use WASD keys to drive turtle1 around the turtlesim environment. turtle2 will automatically follow turtle1!

 **Camera Controls**: